-Swapping bodies.
+Swapping Bodies.
 By touching both hands together, immersants can move from exchanging particles between their bodies to an abstract form of body swapping.
-Each sees their partner's aura superimposed onto their own.
-This allows immersants to see their body and their partner's simultaneously, reinforcing the similarities and discrepancies between them and encouraging attention to their partner and movement synchronization.
+They see their partner's aura superimposed onto their own and vice-versa.
+This allows them to see their body and their partner's simultaneously, reinforcing the similarities and discrepancies between them and encouraging attention to their partner and movement synchronization.

-A Carnival of Mixed Realities
+<3> A Carnival of Mixed Realities

-In its first public exhibition, Body RemiXer was experienced by 400 attendees at A Carnival of Mixed Realities: Fun Palace Edition (Fig. 5).
-This one-night mixed reality event sought to reimagine Littlewood, Price and Pask's concept of the Fun Palace, a reconfigurable and active space of inquiry designed to stimulate social change by prompting new possibilities [9].
+In its first public exhibition Body RemiXer was experienced by 400 attendees at The Carnival of Mixed Realities: Fun Palace Edition (Figure 5).
+This one-night mixed reality event sought to reimagine Littlewood, Price, and Pask's concept of the Fun Palace, a reconfigurable and active space of inquiry designed to stimulate social change by prompting new possibilities [9].
 The event was designed to facilitate unconventional social interventions like Body RemiXer.
-Attendees were primed to expect the unexpected and to engage with the installations, as everything in the space was interactive.
-We observed attendees approach Body RemiXer with active curiosity, exploring the possibilities offered by the installation.
-Attendees could freely enter and leave the space, without waiting in line, and could interact through the projections until the headset became available.
+Attendees were primed to expect the unexpected and to engage with the installations as everything in the space was interactive.
+We observed them approach Body RemiXer with active curiosity, exploring the possibilities offered by the installation.
+Attendees could freely enter and leave the space without waiting in line and could interact through the projections until the headset became available.